0XMohomiester/0XMohomiester/Brainpan.md

 ![Screen Shot 2021-08-26 at 2 07 45 AM](https://user-images.githubusercontent.com/47929033/130880433-95cb1c84-9dcc-4192-b79b-173a7490b81c.png)

-as you can see tha programe crased and EIP register: `41414141`
+as you can see tha programe crashed and EIP register: `41414141`

 ![Screen Shot 2021-08-26 at 2 06 32 AM](https://user-images.githubusercontent.com/47929033/130881445-09e4193f-8c01-4a6e-8116-6cbcea6d23fc.png)

-The string that crased applicaton: `600` of `A`, That's Great now we can write a exploit to know which four bytes that OverWrtie `EIP`:
+The string that crashed applicaton: `600` of `A`, That's Great now we can write a exploit to know which four bytes that OverWrtie `EIP`:

 ### Hint : CTRL+F2 to restart debugger and service and F9 to run Immunity debugger